Your guide to avoiding scams while visiting Bohol!

 Tricycle Costs – Bohol

 The major mode of transport in Tagbilaran City and other places in Bohol is the tricycle, a small cab powered by a motorcycle that can accommodate up to 3 passengers.
-Tricycles are usually limited only to the city or town where they are licensed to operate, but in some cases they can take you to neighboring towns.
-The normal rate for tricycles in Tagbilaran City is 7 pesos per kilometer. so getting around Tagbilaran City shouldn’t cost you more than 50 PHP.
+Tricycles are usually limited only to the city or town where they are licensed to operate, but in some cases, they can take you to neighbor towns.
+The normal rate for tricycles in Tagbilaran City is 8 pesos per kilometer. so getting around Tagbilaran City shouldn’t cost you more than 50 PHP.
 Some will ask for up to 500PHP This is a scammer and should be avoided (Walk away) there are lots of honest tricycle drivers, you just have to find one.

 Bohol Transport Vans or (V-Hire)

-If you have a large group or a family, its best to arrange transport before you arrive so you don’t have to deal with the drivers who are outside the seaport/airport offering their services for inflated prices.
-Its usually between 250 PHP – 600 PHP for transport van or (VHire) to alona beach from the seaport/airport.
+If you have a large group or a family, it’s best to arrange transport before you arrive so you don’t have to deal with the drivers who are outside the seaport/airport offering their services for inflated prices.
+It’s usually between 250 PHP – 600 PHP for transport van or (VHire) to Alona beach from the seaport/airport.